DoubleBlindAuthor/OverFlow/README.md

 ## Comparing GTTS to [pre-trained Glow-TTS (PT-GTTS)][coqui_tts_link]

 To compare the quality of our GTTS baseline (which uses the code from the [official Glow-TTS GitHub][official_glow_link]) to a reference Glow-TTS system, we have synthesised a number of utterances from a pre-trained Glow-TTS model, specifically the checkpoint available in [Coqui-TTS][coqui_tts_link] trained on [LJ Speech][LJ_Speech_link].
 That model was trained for 330k updates using a batch size of 32.
-Despite being trained for a shorter period, our version of Glow-TTS (GTTS) exhibits better quality than the available pretrained Glow-TTS (PT-GTTS).
+Despite being trained for a shorter period, we think our Glow-TTS (GTTS) model exhibits better speech quality than the available pre-trained Glow-TTS (PT-GTTS).

 <table class="tg">
   <thead>